 (Learn what HCPCS codes are, what they look like and where to find them before you look them up.)

-From this HCPCS lookup, you'll find three things: a description of each HCPCS code, the Relative Value Amount (RVU) and the Geogrphic Practice Cost (GPCI).
+From this Medicare HCPCS Code lookup, you'll find three things: a description of each HCPCS code, the Relative Value Amount (RVU) and the Geographic Practice Cost (GPCI).
 When put together, they become the Physician Fee Schedule.

 What is a Relative Value Amount (RVU)?